shader-slang/slang/docs/design/casting.md

 * There are types which we want to 'dynamic_cast' that do not have, and we do not want to have a Vtbl (for example Slang::IRInst).
 * There are types which a 'dynamic_cast' doesn't do quite what we want (for example casting on Type* derived types typically wants to work on their canonical type)
-* We may want to replace use of dynamic_cast in the future for speed/space or other reasons in the future
+* We may want to replace use of dynamic_cast in the future for speed/space or other reasons
 * It is common in the code base when using a 'smart pointer' type to cast it, but still return a smart pointer

 To deal with these issues we need casting within Slang to follow it's own methodology.
 In summary it is as follows...